Fibre to the premises (FTTP) broadband explained

 • Will I have to transfer to FTTP?

 As FTTP continues to be rolled out, Openreach (which installs and maintains the majority of the network) will also look to switch off the old copper network as it'll become too expensive for it to manage.
-But it won't do this straightaway.

 It'll only look to switch off copper in areas where there's at least 75% coverage of FTTP.
 If you live in an area where Openreach is looking to switch off the copper network, but it hasn't been installed at your address just yet, you'll be able to keep your existing copper set-up until FTTP becomes available to you.

-Can I get FTTP broadband?
+Can I get FTTP (full fibre) broadband?

 If you can get it, you'll then need to find an FTTP provider – see how to find the cheapest FTTP deal.
 Your provider will need to come round and complete the installation for you, but there shouldn't be any extra costs on top of the usual set-up fees and monthly payments.

 If you can't get it just yet, Openreach will tell you if it's likely to be installed in your area soon.
-It has a roll-out plan in place and aims to reach 25 million properties by December 2026.
+It has a roll-out plan in place and aims to reach 29 million properties by December 2027.

 There are smaller alternative networks (also called AltNets) that are laying their own cables, but only in very specific areas.
 For these, it is best to keep an eye on your local news and adverts.